softpano/admutils/README.md

 ## HISTORY

 **Oct 26, 2020** *emergency_shutdown* utility was posted.
 The utility works with DRAC (passwordless login needs to be configured) and shutdown the server in N days if it detects a failed disk.
-Useful is RAID5 without spare drive is used.
+Useful for RAID5 without spare drive, or other RAID configurations with limited redundancy.

 **Oct 19, 2020** *dormant_user_stats* utility was posted.
 The utility lists all users who were inactive for the specified number of days (default is 365).
 Calculates I-nodes usage too.
 Use dormant_user_stats -h for more information